anewlens/Savr/README.md

 A CRUD budgeting app with user administration.

 Made with React & Sass on the front end, Node-Express & MongoDB-Mongoose on the backend.

+To see a test page, use 'admin' and 'scrooge' for username/password.